kbdharun/kbdharun/README.md

   <li>I am obsessed with GNU/Linux 🐧 and I love helping others with their tech queries.</li>
   <li>I love writing and I am a passionate content writer.
 I write and work on articles and blog posts in my free time. </li>
   <li>I am open to any freelance remote jobs in content writing.</li>
-  <li>I am open to volunteering for application, documentation translations to Tamil.
+  <li>I am open to volunteering for application, documentation translations to Tamil.</li>
+  <li>I aim to contribute to various repositories and projects.
+And I am currently working on improving our current generation's technologies.</li>
  </ul>
 <h2><b>Software Information and Preferences </b></h2>
 <ul>